Restaurant Trattoria Anima Bella in Venice

 I have a weakness for food and Italian restaurants.
 This is “Anima Bella” in Venice.
 The name means “Beautiful Soul”

-I have been blessed with an Italian wife and one of the joys of our relationship is that she has a large extended family in Italy.
+I have been blessed with an Italian wife and one of the joys of our relationship is that she has guided me through her country on several trips and, through her, I have been able to see the Italy that usually escapes the tourist.

-“A man who has not been in Italy, is always conscious of an inferiority.”
+“A man who has not been in Italy is always conscious of an inferiority.”

 Samuel Johnson